-A referring domain sends traffic to your website via backlinks.
-For example, a blog post might reference your website and link to it.
-The traffic directed to your site is coming from the referring domain, but the actual link is called a backlink.
+Referring domains are websites from which your website has backlinks.
+For example, a blog post from NBC News might reference your website and link to it; that is one referring domain.
+The traffic directed to your site comes from the referring domain, but the link is called a backlink.

 The quality of a referring domain impacts how Google views its referring links, so it’s critical to focus on securing backlinks from authoritative referring domains.

 The authority of a referring domain depends on its topical and industry relevance, as well as the quality of its backlink profile.

 Google indexes web pages to capture important information, such as topic, page structure, and the user experience.
 It uses signals such as backlinks to gauge a page’s authority on various topics.
 Other factors, such as online reviews, can also contribute to evaluating the authority of a website.

 Your backlink profile should include links from multiple, high-quality referring domains.
 For maximum SEO benefit, referring domains should be: